dbandivlc/ui-training/README.md

 4. Clone the Newport Design System - https://github.com/vlocityinc/newport-design-system

 ## Install Dependencies for Training
-1. Download the datapack `TrainingUIFlow` and push it to Salesforce org using Vlocity Build.
+1. Download the datapack `Training` and push it to Salesforce org using Vlocity Build.
 2. Upload `TrainingImages` into Salesforce Static Resource.
-3. Deploy `TrainingProducts` into Salesforce using Vlocity Build.

 ## Cheatsheet
 1. OOTB Templates list